Skidamek/Velocity/README.md

 ## Features
-This velocity fork makes it possible for you to enable offline mode and not fear about cracked players causing you trouble.
+This velocity fork makes it possible for you to enable offline mode and not fear about offline-mode (cracked) players causing you trouble.

 Your server will be available to a much larger player-base, and you should see a fast increase in player count.

-Premium players will **not** have to register/login, only cracked players must.
+Premium players will **not** have to register/login, only offline-mode players must.

 - **Basics**
   - SQL database **required** (normally pre-installed on your system).
   - Ban system, to block players from joining your proxy.
   - Whitelist mode to completely block not registered players from joining.

-- **Security against cracked players**
+- **Security against offline-mode players**
   - Register/Login **required** (session based authentication, players only need to login once).
   - Connections to other servers are blocked, if the player is not logged in, and  get automatically forwarded to the limbo auth-server (in spectator mode).
   - Blocks all proxy command execution for not logged in players (except the /register and /login commands)